-Birchden Wood (the woodland surrouning Harrisons) is Forestry Commission land and is open access to the public.
+Birchden Wood (the woodland surrounding Harrisons) is owned by Forestry England and has been dedicated as open access land.
 The fields to the west of the Rocks are private property.
-Any trespassing strains the good relations between climbers and our neighbors - if you are in charge of a group please make sure that your party is aware of this.
-For more information on Birchden Wood and the car park/campsite area please visit: http://www.forestry.gov.uk/forestry/infd-8zuf6x
+Any trespassing strains the good relations between climbers and our neighbours - if you are in charge of a group please make sure that your party is aware of this.
+For more information on Birchden Wood and the car park area please visit the Forestry England website.

 Isolated Buttress access advice